Things to Do at Old Mission Peninsula Lighthouse

 The 45th Parallel Marker

-The Lighthouse Keeper's Cottage
+The 1870 Lighthouse and Keeper's Cottage

-The Rocky Beach at the Tip
+The Pebble Beach at the Point

 Practical Information